Olivercomet/Cradle/README.md

 - Rando tracker.

-With thanks to MegamanEXE95 on TCRF, for his invaluable mapping out of large sections of the rom and documenting the sprite/animation formats.
+With thanks to MegamanEXE95 on TCRF, for their invaluable mapping out of large sections of the rom and documenting the sprite/animation formats.